National Survey of Children with Special Health Care Needs

 The NS-CSHCN was a telephone survey led by the National Center for Health Statistics at the Centers for Disease Control and Prevention under the direction and sponsorship of the federal Maternal and Child Health Bureau (MCHB).
 The survey is currently being integrated into the National Survey of Children’s Health, but will still provide the same in-depth look at the lives of children with special health care needs.
-See the Census Bureau and MCHB websites for further information and updates on the integration of these two surveys.
+See the MCHB website for more information on the 2016 National Survey of Children's Health administration, methodology, survey content, and data availability.

 Fast-track your use of NS-CSHCN data:

 The Data Resource Center makes results from the NS-CSHCN easily accessible to parents, researchers, community health providers and anyone interested in maternal and child health.
 Data on this site are for the nation and each of the 50 states plus the District of Columbia.
 State and national data can be further refined to assess differences by race/ethnicity, income, type of health insurance, and a variety of other important demographic and health status characteristics.
 Additional resources on how the survey was conducted can be found on the NS-CSHCN Resources for Data Analysis page.

 |Maternal and Child Health Bureau at the Health Resources and Services Administration in partnership with National Center for Health Statistics at the Centers for Disease Control, Child and Adolescent Health Measurement Initiative, and a National Technical Expert Panel |